samtron1412/docs/soc/ctry/usa/en-us/en-us-grammar.md

     That Dracula film was absolutely **terrifying**.

 #### -ed adjectives

+Adjectives that end "-ed" describe emotions - they tell us how people feel about something

 The commonest -ed adjectives are: annoyed, bored, frightened, worried, tired, closed, excited, delighted, disappointed.